restcli/restcli/README.md

   -l, --log-level=<logLevel>
                   Config log level while the executor running.
-                  Valid values: NONE, BASIC, HEADERS, BODY -s, --script=<httpFilePath>
+                  Valid values: NONE, BASIC, HEADERS, BODY -r, --report=<testReportName>
+                  The name of the test report such as "test_report".
+  -s, --script=<httpFilePath>
                   Path to the http script file.
   -V, --version   Print version information and exit.